‘No-COVID’ policy drags on Hong Kong economy as cases surge

 To relieve some pressure on hospitals, officials now say some patients with mild symptoms will be able to leave hospitals after just seven days — half the current requirement — if they test negative and are not living with any high-risk individuals.

-At the current rate of spread of infections new daily cases could rise to 28,000 by March, so it’s unclear that will be enough.
+At the current rate of spread of infections, new daily cases could rise to 28,000 by March, so it’s unclear that will be enough.

 On the other hand, relaxing the zero-COVID strategy would hinder travel between the city and the mainland, where authorities require three weeks of quarantine or more.
 Beijing will not reopen Hong Kong’s border with the mainland until the city reaches and maintains zero COVID-19 cases.

-Chinese leader Xi Jinping said this week that Hong Kong’s “overriding task” was to get control of the situation.
+Chinese leader Xi Jinping said this week that Hong Kong’s “overriding task” is to get control of the situation.
 Some health experts from the mainland arrived Thursday to help with testing.
 Beijing also sent antibodies and other resources.

-Customers at the Fung Shing Restaurant said they felt powerless.
+Customers at the Fung Shing Restaurant said they feel powerless.

 “I feel so helpless for this restaurant under the pandemic,” said customer Mo Wan, a 78-year-old who has been a regular for the past decade.
 “I have established a deep friendship with the staff members.”